ybalkind/davidklaing.github.io/start-here.md

 ---
 layout: page
-title: Start Here
+title: Welcome!
 permalink: /start-here/
 ---

-Hello and welcome!
+Hello!
 I'm David Laing.
 I write about data science, books, productivity, and other topics.

 I'm a senior data scientist at Imbellus, a venture-backed startup that is building cognitive assessments for the 21st century.